Comcast/Xooie/README.md

 Instantiation happens automatically when the page is loaded.
 All HTML elements tagged with the "data-widget-type" attribute will offer the associated Xooie widget functionality.

+1.x vs 0.1.x:
+---
+v1.0 is our official release of Xooie.
+All new feature development & bug fixes occur on master & are released from there.
+So if you're just getting started with Xooie, be sure to grab the latest 1.x version.

+If you were already using a pre-1.0 release of Xooie, there is a [release_0_1_x branch](https://github.com/Comcast/Xooie/tree/release_0_1_x) that is updated with bug fixes only.
+Any 0.1.x release is from the pre-1.0 Xooie development work.

 Documentation:
 ---
 Carousel